avirklol/random_scripts/large_file_finder/README.md

 ```

 ### Features in Progress
-- attempting to implement the script into a GUI for a better UX
+- attempting to implement the script into a GUI for a better UX by leveraging Textual and Rich